 I hate packing at the best of times, let alone when trying to figure out what to bring on a ski trip with a baby or a toddler.
 There is SO much to remember and often so little time to concentrate on what to pack for conditions that your little one may never have experience before, that it can be quite overwhelming.
 Not to mention the fact that with young kids there is always – no matter how ruthless you are – SO MUCH STUFF!

 Packing with a baby or a toddler is no easy feat.
 It takes patience, stealth and an uncanny ability to avert your little one from mortal danger each time your back is turned for longer than two seconds.
 There is SO much to remember and so little time to concentrate on what to take, that it can be quite overwhelming.
 Not to mention the fact that there is always, no matter how ruthless you are, SO MUCH STUFF!
-To make life easier for other sleep-deprived, time-precious mamas out there, here is my comprehensive Baby Ski Holiday Packing List for a ski holiday away with your baby or toddler.
+To make life easier for other sleep-deprived, time-precious parents out there, here is my comprehensive Baby Ski Holiday Packing List for a ski holiday away with your baby or toddler.
 Our baby was 12 months old when I wrote this list.

 *Disclosure: This post may contain affiliate links, which means I may receive a commission if you click a link and purchase something that I have recommended.
 While clicking these links won’t cost you any extra money, they will help me keep this site up and running!

 - Tickets and passports

 - Clear plastic case (pre-packed with Calpol – the sachets are quite good for the plane – baby milk, Ella’s pouches (or the cheaper Aldi Mamia version under 250ml for the plane).
 In some airports you can do an ‘Airport Click and Collect‘ which allows you to order milk and other baby supplies to the Boots located after security at your chosen airport to save you having to faff around with it all at the security screening).